ergoplatform/oracle-core/docs/Governance-Stake-Slashing-Pool-Spec.md

 - [Collect Funds](<#Action-Collect-Funds>)
 - [Start Next Epoch](<#Action-Start-New-Epoch>)
 - [Create New Epoch](<#Action-Create-New-Epoch>)
 ---

 ## Stage: Datapoint
-A box at this stage means that the oracle at hand has posted data on-chain in the given epoch and is waiting for the epoch to end and for it to be collected.
+Each oracle owns a box which is always in the [Datapoint](<#Stage-Datapoint>) stage.
+This box holds the latest datapoint that the oracle has posted.

+This box also holds information about which epoch the datapoint was posted, so that the protocol can keep track of whether or not the oracle has posted their datapoint in the latest epoch.

 ### Registers
 - R4: The address of the oracle (never allowed to change after bootstrap).